JoaoPauloLousada/uol/cm2005-oop/w10/reports/task_4.md

 ### 1. Temperature Prediction Engine

 #### TemperaturePredictor Class
-- **Purpose**: Analyzes historical temperature trends and generates future temperature predictions
+- **Purpose**: Predicts the temperature of a country for a given number of years using a simple method of calculating the average yearly temperature change.
+Does not use any machine learning or other complex methods.
 - **Key Attributes**:
-  - `historicalData`: Vector storing year-temperature pairs for trend analysis
+  - `historicalData`: Vector storing year-temperature pairs for trend analysis (year, avg_temp)
-  - `yearlyChange`: Calculated annual temperature change rate (°C per year)
+  - `yearlyChange`: How much temperature changes per year (°C per year)
-  - `lastYearTemp`: Most recent year's temperature for prediction baseline
+  - `lastYearTemp`: Temperature of the most recent year for prediction baseline
   - `country`: CountryFilter instance for geographic specificity
 - **Key Methods**:
   - `TemperaturePredictor(CSVLineList& csvLineList, CountryFilter& country)`: Constructor with data initialization
   - `predict(int yearsToPredict)`: Core prediction method returning future temperature estimates
   - `displayPredictions(int yearsToPredict)`: Formatted output of prediction results
+- **Private Methods**:
+  - `extractHistoricalData(CSVLineList& csvLineList)`: Processes CSV data to extract yearly temperature averages
+  - `calculateYearlyChange()`: Computes the linear trend in temperature change over time

 #### Constructor and Initialization
 The constructor orchestrates the prediction system setup: